piyushkandoriya/RISC-V-based-MYTH/README.md

-### Lab to complete instruction decode except Fence,Ecell,Ebreak
+### Lab to complete instruction decode except Fence and Ecell and Ebreak